-- Before you change the settings for extra-high overvoltage ability, use the BIOS items first to adjust the desired DRAM performance.
-Ensure your system functions well under the highest BIOS voltage settings before you change the setting of this jumper. - According to Intel CPU spec, DIMMs voltage below 1.65V is recommended to protect the CPU. - The system may need a better cooling system (for example, a water-cooling system) to work stably under high voltage settings.
+- Before you change the jumper settings for extra-high overvoltage ability, use the BIOS items first to adjust the desired CPU, DRAM, and QPI performance.
+Ensure that your system functions well under the highest BIOS voltage settings before you change the setting of these three jumpers. - DO NOT set the OV_CPU jumper to pins 2-3 when you install a new CPU and have not booted for the first time.
+Doing so may cause the system to halt.
+For system failure due to the wrong setting of the OV_CPU jumper, shut down the computer and move the cap back to pins 1-2. - According to Intel CPU spec, DIMMs with voltage requirement over 1.65V may damage the CPU permanently.
+We recommend you install the DIMMs with the voltage requirement below 1.65V. - The system may need a better cooling system (for example, a water-cooling system) to work stably under high voltage settings.

-2.7 Onboard switch
+2.7 Onboard switches